Molecular Mimicry—An Autoimmune Theory

 Antibodies to Yersinia (indicating exposure) in people with Hashimoto’s were found fourteen times more often than in people without Hashimoto’s.
 Yersinia membranes contain a site that binds TSH, making it a prime suspect based on the molecular mimicry theory.
 Infection with this bacteria can induce antibodies against sites that recognize and stimulate TSH receptors, like the thyroid peroxidase enzyme or thyroglobulin.

 Physicians can run blood tests, stool antigen or breath tests for H. pylori.
-If you cannot find a physician that will run the test for you, you can also order your own labs tests via direct to patient lab testing that we have set up through our shopping cart and third-party links on thyroidpharmacistconsulting.com/tests.
+If you cannot find a physician that will run the test for you, you can also order your own labs tests via direct to patient lab testing that I have set up through Direct Labs.
 You can find a practitioner near you who believes in the root cause approach by downloading my free guide here.

 New autoimmune theories have established that once the antigen (trigger) is removed, the antibody production goes away and the innocent part of our bodies (in the case of Hashimoto’s, the TPO enzyme) is no longer a target.